Are Allergens Discreetly Being Added to Our Foods?

 I’ll end here on a personal note.

 For YEARS, one of my favorite health food stores carried chocolate-covered almonds that my entire family loved.
-I was ecstatic when we discovered them because they checked all of our boxes: no dairy or gluten for mom, no peanuts or other tree nuts for sister (she can safely eat almonds and is encouraged to regularly by her allergist), and no high fructose corn syrup or ingredients I can’t pronounce (I’m a bit of a health nut 😉).
+I was ecstatic when we discovered them because they checked all our boxes: no dairy or gluten for mom, no peanuts or other tree nuts for sister (she can safely eat almonds and is encouraged to by her allergist), and no high fructose corn syrup or ingredients I can’t pronounce (I’m a bit of a health nut).

 I’m embarrassed to admit I bought these almost weekly, so I didn’t necessarily check the label each time.
 On one particular trip, I noticed a tiny callout on the front of the package that stated NEW RECIPE.
 The food allergy mom in me (naturally) grabbed the package and flipped it over immediately.
-I was crestfallen to find that, not only had milk been added to the recipe, but so had corn syrup.
+I was crestfallen to find not only had milk been added to the recipe but corn syrup had as well.
 WHY… 😔

 I found myself disappointed for two reasons.
 First, because these almonds would no longer work for my family.
-And second, a brand we trusted might be making a change in the hopes of lowering production costs.
+And second, a brand we trusted might be making changes in the hopes of lowering production costs.

-Hopefully, the backlash that ensued from some of these incidents underscores the importance of properly communicating ingredient changes to the packaging and label, and serves as a good reminder to always check the label.
+Hopefully, the backlash that ensued from these incidents underscores the importance of properly communicating ingredient changes to the packaging and label and serves as a good reminder to ALWAYS check the label.
 Even if they’re your tried-and-true fave snack.